Editor's Note: This story will be expanded on throughout Black History Month until we've covered each decade! Check back later for more!

 This February marks 100 years since the first Negro History Week was established in 1926 — a seed that would eventually grow into what we now recognize as Black History Month.
 A century later, one of the clearest ways to trace that history is through sound.

 Throughout history, Black music has been a powerful tool for resistance, cultural expression, and storytelling.
-For generations, Black Americans have leaned on music not just for sound, but for survival — using it to document join, pain and protest.
+For generations, Black Americans have leaned on music not just for sound, but for survival — using it to document joy, pain and protest.
 From slave spirituals to jazz, civil rights anthems, and the modern fusion of hip-hop and R&B, Black music marks every era of Black history.

 While Joplin believed ragtime belonged in concert halls, the music easily thrived in informal spaces like house parties, juke joints, and saloons.
 Ragtime became one of the first genres created by Black artists to cement itself within mainstream American culture, serving as a direct influence on jazz and blues.

-As blue music spread from the deep south, artists like Ma Rainey, Bessie Smith, Duke Ellington and Louis Armstrong helped define the Jazz Age of the 1920s.
+As blues music spread from the deep south, artists like Ma Rainey, Bessie Smith, Duke Ellington and Louis Armstrong helped define the Jazz Age of the 1920s.
 Jazz — rooted in ragtime, blues and brass music — rose alongside the Harlem Renaissance, a cultural and artistic movement centered in New York City that celebrated African-American history and heritage, art and literature.
 Despite enduring racism, the Harlem Renaissance turned these singers and musicians into cultural icons, reshaping the industry and influencing generations to come.
 Jazz’s impact would spring forward, laying the foundation for future sounds, such as rhythm and blues.

 Originally labeled “race music” or “race records,” rhythm and blues burst onto the scene in the 1940s as a sound created by and for Black communities.
 R&B captured the complexities and nuances of Black life — oppression, racism, as well as the freedoms and joys of the Black experience.
 In 1948, the term R&B replaced “race records,” eventually serving as a blanket for all forms of the evolving genre, from the development of rock ‘n roll and gospel, to soul and funk music.
 Artists like Billie Holiday, Nat King Cole and Ray Charles helped confirm the mainstream success of Black artists.